SyedMa3/peerlink/README.md

 - **Secure File Transfer:** Utilizes Password-Authenticated Key Exchange (PAKE) for secure key exchange, ensuring that only intended recipients can access the files.
 - **File Verification:** Implements SHA-256 checksums to verify the integrity of transferred files.
+- **File Transfer Confirmation:** Allows the receiver to confirm the file transfer before saving it.
 - **Decentralized Networking:** Built on **libp2p** and **IPFS** to provide a decentralized network infrastructure, eliminating the need for centralized servers.
 - **Automatic NAT Traversal:** Enables seamless connections across different network configurations using libp2p's automatic NAT traversal features.